AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

 ## API usage scenarios

 Developers can use Learning Manager APIs to enhance or integrate Learning Manager with other enterprise applications.
 You can create web, desktop, or mobile apps using any technology.
-Developers can access application data within Learning Manager, but deployment is external and fully controlled by you.
-Apps are typically developed by customer organizations for their own accounts, while Adobe partners can create general applications for wider use.
+Developers can access Learning Manager data, but you control where and how the app is used.

 ## Authentication using OAuth 2.0